oli77za/oli77za.github.io/oliver.md

 ### Programming languages

-**Java**: Developed several java server solutions, using application servers such as Teocat and Jetty and frameworks such as Spring and Struts.
+**Java**: Developed several java server solutions, using application servers such as Tomcat and Jetty and frameworks such as Spring and Struts.

 **Javascript**: Used javascript on client side, and recently on Node.JS.
 Enthusiastic about Meteor.JS, have used in the past several frameworks like Dojo toolkit, Angular, and  tools like JQuery, D3, raphael and others.